 We’ve covered a lot in this guide, so here’s a quick recap for your reference.

-Before editing begins, you’ll need:
+Before you begin editing your video, you’ll need:

 - A clear brief